getify/foi-lang/formalization-work/Foi-Specification.md

 def scale: 3;
 ```

-The language does not commit to compile-time detection of cross-scope thunk escape; the error is reported at the force point, inside the other scope's executing body at the unresolved name (in this example, `seed` inside `seed * 2`).
-The function body is attempting to force a thunk from a scope it doesn't own, which is not permitted.
+The language does not commit to compile-time detection of cross-scope thunk escape; the error is reported at the consuming operation, inside the other scope's executing body at the unresolved name (in this example, `seed` inside `seed * 2`).
+The function body is attempting to read into a thunk belonging to a scope it doesn't own, which is not permitted.
 An implementation is free to detect some escape cases earlier via static analysis, but is not required to.

 **NOTE:** This rhymes with the temporal dead zone (TDZ) semantics that other languages apply to bindings accessed before their declared scope state allows.